eleu/c2cgeoportal/doc/administrator/mapfile.rst

 Then in the administration interface, create a ``functionality`` named ``mapserver_substitution`` with the value: ``<variable>=<value>``.

-Please note that we cannot use substitution in the ``MATADATA`` values.
+The ``METADATA`` can be used for substition with Mapserver Versions greater than 6.4.

-As a result, if you would like to adapt the list of attributes returned in a WFS GetFeature or WMS GetFeatureInfo request, you have to adapt the columns listed in the ``DATA`` section.
+If you would like to adapt the list of attributes returned in a WFS GetFeature or WMS GetFeatureInfo request, you have to adapt the columns listed in the ``DATA`` section.
 For instance::